 - Additional health benefits are gained by engaging in physical activity beyond the equivalent of 300 minutes of moderate-intensity physical activity a week.

 - Also do muscle-strengthening activities of moderate or greater intensity and that involve all major muscle groups on 2 or more days a week, as these activities provide additional health benefits.

 Starting an Exercise Program

-Physical activity can be accumulated through a variety of activities, not just running.
+Choose cardiovascular activities you enjoy, such as swimming, biking or playing basketball with friends.
+Physical activity can be accumulated through a variety of activities.
 Walking is a great way to do moderate-intensity physical activity.
 Moderate-intensity physical activity means working hard enough to raise your heart rate and break a sweat, yet still being able to carry on a conversation.